niplav/site/range_and_forecasting_accuracy.md

 is `$-2*10^{-5}$`, compared with `$-8*10^{-6}$` for the data between forecasts, which is slightly steeper.

+However, look at the p-value for the Metaculus correlation/linear regression!
+0.8!
+So that number is basically worthless.

-In both cases, there was a small negative correlation between the brier score and the range (to be precise, the larger the range, the lower the brier score/the higher the accuracy).
-For the Metaculus data, this effect was not as pronounced as for the PredictionBook data, though both correlations were quite weak.
-The two linear regressions also showed the same effect (lower accuracy at shorter ranges/higher accuracy at higher ranges), but again the slope of the linear regression was not very steep.
+In both cases, there is a small negative correlation between the brier score and the range (to be precise, the larger the range, the lower the brier score/the higher the accuracy).
+For the Metaculus data, this effect is not as pronounced as for the PredictionBook data, though both correlations are quite weak.
+The two linear regressions also show the same effect (lower accuracy at shorter ranges/higher accuracy at higher ranges), but again the slope of the linear regression is not very steep.

 And now: linear regressions and scatterplots!

 The following are scatterplots with range on the X-axis and accuracy (calculated using the Brier score) on the Y-axis.
-Again, red dots/lines are for Metaculus data, and blue dots/lines are for PredictionBook data.
+Again, red dots/lines are for Metaculus data (twice as big as PredictionBook data points, to make them visible in the sea of blue), and blue dots/lines are for PredictionBook data.

+	fig=plt.figure(figsize=(8,8))
+	plt.xlabel("Range (days)")
+	plt.ylabel("Accuracy (Brier score)")

+	plt.plot(pbqbrier.T[0], pbqbrier.T[1], '.', color='blue', markersize=1)
+	plt.plot(pbqbrier.T[0], pbqintercept+pbqslope*pbqbrier.T[0], 'blue', label='PredictionBook linear regression', linewidth=1)
+	plt.plot(metqbrier.T[0], metqbrier.T[1], '.', color='red', markersize=2)
+	plt.plot(pbqbrier.T[0], mqintercept+mqslope*pbqbrier.T[0], 'red', label='Metaculus linear regression', linewidth=1)

+	plt.legend()

+	plt.savefig("allq.png")

 ![Scatterplot with linear regression for Metaculus & PredictionBook question accuracy by range](./img/range_and_forecasting_accuracy/allq.png "Scatterplot with linear regression for Metaculus & PredictionBook question accuracy by range")